technologytasks/iTerra-Hugo-Website-V2/content/_index.md

     - image: images/material_photo2.jpeg
       caption: Heat-processing components — slip-cast specialised ceramics
       alt: Slip-cast specialised ceramics
+small_mass:
+  eyebrow: Small-Mass Problem
+  title_line1: Solving the
+  title_line2: Small-Mass Problem
+  body_1: >
+    Every thermal battery faces a fundamental physics constraint.
+As the storage mass shrinks, surface area decreases more slowly than volume — so small masses at 1,000°C lose heat disproportionately through their surface.
+The conventional engineering response is more
+    insulation: thicker, heavier, costlier.
+The unit grows.
+The economics worsen.
+    This is why virtually every thermal storage system on the market targets utility scale.
+    The physics of small masses at high temperature appears to make residential deployment uneconomical.
+  body_2: >
+    **ThermoVolt resolves this differently.**
+    Rather than fighting parasitic heat loss with insulation alone, ThermoVolt's architecture recovers it by design.
+The 1,000°C ceramic core is embedded within the water vessel — so heat that would otherwise leak becomes the primary useful output.
+Parasitic loss and productive output are the same thing.
+The insulation boundary is drawn around the entire system, not just the core.
+  image: images/geyser_cross_section.jpeg
+  image_alt: Geyser cross section diagram
 field_validation:
   eyebrow: Field Validation
   title_line1: Proven Under